miwipe/ngsLCA/README.md

 For a quick test of the installation, alignment files in bam formats can be found in the folder: "bam_files"

 To generate alignment files from your own data (in bam/sam) please follow this quick guide on how to prepare your own data:
-1. Download raw sequencing data, (example fastq files can be found here "LINK TO FASTQ" (It is assumed that all fastq files have been demultiplexed, trimmed and quality controlled).
+1. Download raw sequencing data, example fastq-files can be found in the fastq folder (It is assumed that all fastq-files have been demultiplexed, trimmed and quality controlled).
 2. Download a database of your own choice but based on the ncbi taxonomy (it is required that the fasta header in the database contains ncbi accession no. provided by ncbi and that this appears in the first field of the header).
 This could be the RefSeq plastid database:

 ```